github/codeql/docs/codeql/ql-language-reference/modules.rst

     bindingset[x]
     signature int transformer(int x);

+The instantiation of parameterized modules is applicative.
+That is, if you instantiate a parameterised module twice with identical arguments, the resulting object is the same.
-The instantiation of parameterized modules is applicative, meaning that repeated instantiation of a module using identical arguments results in the same object.
-This is particularly relevant for type definitions inside parameterized modules as :ref:`classes <classes>` or via :ref:`newtype <algebraic-datatypes>`.
+This is particularly relevant for type definitions inside parameterized modules as :ref:`classes <classes>` or via :ref:`newtype <algebraic-datatypes>`, because the duplication of such type definitions would result in incompatible types.

 The following example instantiates module ``M`` inside calls to predicate ``foo`` twice.
 The first call is valid but the second call generates an error.